ihucos/plash/README.md

 plash ubuntu --no-stdlib :import myplashlib :funcyfunc
 ```

 Only two actions are build in, `import` and `layer`.
-The rest comes from the stdlib that can be easily extended or replaced.
+The rest comes from the stdlib which can be easily extended or replaced.

 ## Using plash to create docker images